 - Chocolate Ganache

-Though the written recipe is below, let me walk you through each part so you understand exactly what you’re doing.
+While the full written recipe is below, here I’ll guide you through each component so you know exactly what to do and how to time everything efficiently.

-It wouldn’t be peanut butter pie without an Oreo crust, but let’s use peanut butter Oreos!
-Regular Oreos work just as well, but peanut butter Oreos add another layer of peanut butter flavor.
-We’re using the same recipe and technique found over on my Oreo Crust Recipe page.
-Pulse the Oreos (the whole Oreo including the chocolate cookies and the filling) into a fine crumb, then combine the Oreo crumbs with a little melted butter.
-Just 2 ingredients and so easy.
+A graham cracker crust would be excellent here, but I always make this peanut butter pie with an Oreo crust.
+You can even use peanut butter Oreos, to really amp up the flavor.
+We’re using the same recipe and technique found over on my Oreo crust recipe page.
+Pulse the Oreos (the whole Oreo, including the chocolate cookies and the filling) into a fine crumb, then combine the Oreo crumbs with a little melted butter.
+Just 2 ingredients and very easy.

 Peanut Butter Pie Filling

-This peanut butter filling is about as decadently rich as we can get.
-It’s made with just 5 ingredients including heavy cream, peanut butter, cream cheese, confectioners’ sugar, and vanilla extract.
-You can’t really taste the cream cheese; rather, you truly just taste peanut butter.
-We use the exact filling as a layer in peanut butter banana cream pie also.
-It has as much peanut butter flavor as these peanut butter balls and these super soft peanut butter cookies.
+This peanut butter filling is about as rich as they come.
+You need just 5 ingredients including heavy cream, peanut butter, cream cheese, confectioners’ sugar, and vanilla extract.
+You can’t really taste the cream cheese; rather, all you taste is extra creamy peanut butter.
+We use the exact filling as a layer in peanut butter banana cream pie, too.

-You’ll begin by whipping the heavy cream into whipped cream.
-In a separate bowl, mix the other 4 ingredients together, then gently fold the whipped cream into the peanut butter mixture.
+Here I add *a touch* more heavy cream, to add a bit more volume.
+Start by whipping the heavy cream to turn it into whipped cream.
+In a separate bowl, beat the other 4 ingredients together, then gently fold the whipped cream into the peanut butter mixture.
 The result is a creamy, airy peanut butter filling.
+The steps will remind you of this crème de menthe pie.

 Unbelievable Peanut Butter Pie